-Based on the above, the testimony and evidence, and on a balance of probabilities, I find that the landlord has breach of the Act.
+Based on the above, the testimony and evidence, and on a balance of probabilities, I find that the Landlord is in breach of the Act.

-There was no evidence to show that the tenant had agreed, in writing, that the landlord could retain any portion of the security deposit.
+There was no evidence to show that the Tenant had agreed, in writing, that the Landlord could retain any portion of the security deposit.

-There was also no evidence to show that the landlord had applied for arbitration, within 15 days of the end of the tenancy or receipt of the forwarding address of the tenant, to retain a portion of the security deposit.
+There was also no evidence to show that the Landlord had applied for arbitration, within 15 days of the end of the tenancy or receipt of the forwarding address of the Tenant, to retain a portion of the security deposit.